Lois Joel: West Ham United

 On 2 October 2020, Joel returned to England amid uncertainty around the US college season due to the COVID-19 pandemic and signed a short-term contract with FA WSL team West Ham United.
 She signed on non-contract terms in order to preserve her final year of college eligibility.
 She made her debut on 18 October as a 73rd-minute substitute for Laura Vetterlein in a 4–2 WSL loss to Manchester United.
 Ahead of the 2021–22 season, Joel signed a one-year contract extension.

+Newcastle United

+After being released by London City Lionesses at the close of the 2023-24 season, Lois signed for Newcastle United in September 2024.
+Lois made her debut as a second half substitute against her former club, London City Lionesses gaining an away draw.

 International career

 Youth

 Joel has represented England at under-17 and under-19 level.
-She competed at the 2016 UEFA Women's Under-17 Championship as England topped the group by winning all three of their group stage games before losing to Germany in the semi-finals.
-They beat Norway in the third-place playoff, qualifying the team for the 2016 FIFA U-17 Women's World Cup in Jordan.
+She competed at the 2016 UEFA U-17 Championship as England topped the group by winning all three of their group stage games before losing to Germany in the semi-finals.
+They beat Norway in the third-place playoff, qualifying the team for the 2016 FIFA U-17 World Cup in Jordan.
 Joel made one appearance at the World Cup in a 3–0 quarter-final defeat to eventual winners Japan.

-On 18 October 2017, Joel scored her first international goal at under-19 level during a 9–0 win over Kazakhstan in 2018 UEFA Women's Under-19 Championship qualification.
+On 18 October 2017, Joel scored her first international goal at under-19 level during a 9–0 win over Kazakhstan in 2018 UEFA Under-19 Championship qualification.

+Senior

+In 2024, Joel was called up to the Wales national team and received her first cap in a 2–0 win against the Republic of Ireland in February 2024.
+In June 2025, Joel was named in Wales' squad for UEFA Women's Euro 2025, having 9 caps for Cymru.